Nexmo/stitch-js-quickstart/docs/1-simple-conversation.md

 *Note: The above command saves the generated JWT to a `APP_JWT` variable.*

+### 1.3 - Create a Conversation

-Create a conversation within the application.
+Create a conversation within the application:

 ```bash
 curl -X POST https://api.nexmo.com/beta/conversations\